mikepan/GameEngineBook/text/05-Graphics.md

 Figure 5.33

-The Node Editor[md]reusing a material.
+The Node Editor-reusing a material.

 [c] 2014 Blender Foundation.